Koluvere – Castle Lohde

 During the Livonian War in 1573, near the castle, a battle was fought between the larger Swedish army and the Russian army, as a result of which the Swedes were victorious.
 In 1560, rebels during the peasant uprising

-apparently also tried to storm the castle.
+apparently tried to storm the castle.
 In the years 1646-1771 it belonged to the von Löwen family.
-Until then, it lost its military significance and was used as a dwelling residence.
+Until then, it lost its military significance and was used as a palatial residence.
 In 1771, it passed into the hands of Grigory Orłow, after which it became the property of empress Catherine the Great.
 In 1786, the empress used the castle as a place of exile for the duchess Augusta of Brunswick-Wolfenbüttel, who asked tsarina for protection against her brutal husband, prince Frederick of Württemberg.
 In 1797, tsar Paul I handed over the property as a gift to general Friedrich Wilhelm von Buxhoeveden, in whose heirs it remained in possession until 1919.

 Architecture